(Translate this site)

 Damn it all to hell!

-Even as I steered us with both hands backwards down and off the bumpy hill I was badly wanting to take a shot at somebody-- or maybe try to somehow one-handedly switch my pistol out for my more potent shotgun-- when the situation changed.
+Even as I steered us with both hands backwards down and off the bumpy hill, I was badly wanting to take a shot at somebody-- or maybe try to somehow single-handedly switch my pistol out for my more potent shotgun-- when the situation changed.

 The blessed cavalry had arrived!